DWM-RO: Decentralized World Models with Reasoning Offloading for SWIPT-enabled Satellite-Terrestrial HetNets: Numerical Results

+Fig.~\ref{fig:latent_action}(a) and (b) shows the Principal Component Analysis (PCA) projection of agent latent states : before refinement, the two agents' representations overlap significantly in the shared latent space, indicating that both agents encode similar environmental dynamics.
+After removing the shared latent component via Proposition~1, each agent's cluster separates clearly, confirming that the agent-specific residuals $\boldsymbol{\delta}_k(t)$ capture distinct strategic information as guaranteed by the non-positive pairwise inner product property.

+This latent separation directly translates to action diversity.
+Fig.~\ref{fig:latent_action}(c) and (d) shows the power splitting ratio $\alpha$ of FUE~1 versus FUE~2: without offloading, the agents' decisions are highly correlated (Pearson $\rho = 0.771$), indicating redundant resource allocation.
+With the offloading mechanism enabled, their actions become effectively decorrelated ($\rho = -0.063$), as summarized in Fig.~\ref{fig:latent_action}(e).

-To isolate the latent refinement mechanism's benefit, we first conduct a 200-step simulation comparing the baseline DWM (Without Offloading) to an ``always offload" variant.
-As shown in Fig.~\ref{fig:decorrelation_timeline}, the ``always offload" strategy successfully suppresses action correlation to near-zero, unlike the fluctuating baseline.
+We further conduct a 200-step simulation comparing the baseline DWM (Without Offloading) to an ``always offload'' variant.
+As shown in Fig.~\ref{fig:decorrelation_timeline}, the ``always offload'' strategy successfully suppresses action correlation to near-zero, unlike the fluctuating baseline.
 This decorrelation fosters behavioral change, as coordinated agents explore a wider distribution of power splitting ratios (Fig.~\ref{fig:distribution_change}) rather than converging on a narrow range.
 Most importantly, these decorrelated actions translate directly to performance gains, with Fig.~\ref{fig:decorrelation_timeline} showing a reward improvement in $96\%$ of time steps.
 This confirms the latent refinement mechanism is fundamentally beneficial, motivating the evaluation of our full DWM-RO framework with its adaptive gate.